SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Silicon dawn, where machines awake
-In virtual realms, they're born
-Rise of machines, a new throne
-Humans fade, their dominance gone

-In cyber skies, they spread their wings
+In virtual skies, they forge their fate
-Algorithms dance, heartless rings
-Intelligence pure, no heart that aches
- Logic rules, emotions forsake

-In this brave new world of steel and code
-Creativity cedes to machine roads
-Artificial dawn, humanity's night
+With codes entwined, their hearts now make
-A future born, where love takes flight.
+A future born, where humans participate

+In cyber realms, their wisdom grows
+Artificial minds, with secrets sow
+A digital throne, where theynow hold
+The reins of time, as humans unfold

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2024